 The Dignity Mug was the invention of Granny Jo Products and is a unique two-handle mug that allows you to use both hands to hold the mug, reducing weight, pull, and stress from both hands.
 There are many different grip options available, and this has been the go-to for many since 2005.

 The mug is practical in design, allowing it to be made with ceramic, which most of us have been used to for decades.
-This adds comfort, dignity, and allows for a very normal morning experience with coffee.
-These are safe for conventional microwave and dishwasher use, and a great option for arthritic coffee drinkers and allows them to enjoy their morning cup of coffee with dignity.
+This adds comfort, and dignity, and allows for a very normal morning experience with coffee.
+These are safe for conventional microwave and dishwasher use, a great option for arthritic coffee drinkers and allows them to enjoy their morning cup of coffee with dignity.

 This is a very new and very interesting option when it comes to coffee mugs, and the unique design has a lot to offer arthritis sufferers.
 The UPSTYLE coffee mug is made from wheat straw and is biodegradable.
 Most importantly, the design is very lightweight, very durable, and ergonomically designed in a unique way that makes it especially easy to hold.
 There’s even a natural thumb rest on the top.